obafemitayor/simple-serverless-app/README.md

 3. The createDoctor functions is triggered when the postdoctor function publishes a message to a topic in SNS.
 This is the function that creates the record in the database.

-I used an asynchronous approach to ensure that the postdoctor endpoint returns a response in less than 300ms.
-I acheived this using a pub/sub design pattern implemented with AWS SNS.